 But what determines that ✨magic ✨number one must hit before these posts actually become profitable?

 “Micro” influencers have anywhere from 6,000 to 10,000 followers.
 Unlike your popular friend that has acquired this many followers by posting cool stuff, the people behind these handles are vying to grow their page around a specific niche.

 According to a recent survey, these accounts can make up to, on average, $88.00 per post.
 However, most micro-influencers hold off on charging upfront so they can first garner a larger, long-term presence.

-At this stage in the game, small brands are hitting up their direct messages like clockwork, asking for product endorsement in exchange for freebies: Think designer-labeled clothing, monthly packages catered to health and wellness, or a free meal from the restaurant that is asking to be featured.
+At this stage in the game, brands are sending out direct messages to accounts with this amount of followers like clockwork, asking for product endorsement in exchange for freebies: Think designer-labeled clothing, monthly packages catered to health and wellness, or a free meal from the restaurant that wants exposure.

 Some occasional money may come in, but most influencers are hesitant to start charging at this stage since it may delegitmize their growing success.